CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

-The proposed agent outperformed state-of-the-art medical agents across all datasets (Table~\ref{tab:cp}).
-Among these, ReConcile showed the largest performance gap, with accuracies of 0.49 (vs.\ 0.87) on MIMIC-IV, 0.43 (vs.\ 0.96) on PTB-XL, and 0.55 (vs.\ 0.77) on PTB Diagnostic ($p\!\!<\!\!0.05$).
-A key limitation of these agents lay in their reliance on the intrinsic capabilities of models; inference remained constrained despite guidance from predefined expert-role prompts.
-In addition, their static knowledge bases might limit adaptability.
-Moreover, the sequential nature of their reasoning pipelines could propagate early errors or hallucinations, leading to compounding flaws.
-By contrast, the proposed agent leveraged an up-to-date CardiacRAG agent, integrated external tools to augment model capabilities, and incorporated reflective mechanisms that continuously revisit prior reasoning steps as well as inputs, thereby reducing error accumulation.
+\textit{Comparison with medical agent.} CardAIc-Agents also outperformed state-of-the-art medical agents as shown in Table \ref{tab:cp}.
+Among these, ReConcile showed the largest gap, with accuracies of 0.49 (vs.\ 0.87) on MIMIC-IV, 0.43 (vs.\ 0.96) on PTB-XL, and 0.55 (vs.\ 0.77) on PTB Diagnostic ($p<0.05$).
+A key limitation of these agents lay in their reliance on the intrinsic capabilities of models; inference remained constrained despite guidance from expert-role prompts.
+In addition, their static knowledge bases and rigid reasoning pipelines limit adaptation to diverse cases.
+By contrast, the proposed agent leveraged an updateable CardiacRAG agent, integrated external tools to augment model capabilities, and incorporated an adaptive strategy that enables refinement and optimization across diverse cases.